AndreasOlofsson/suckless-patches/README.md

 [This patch](slock-command-20200913.diff) is intended to be installed over the [message-patch](http://tools.suckless.org/slock/patches/message/) (official-version, though easily modified to fit the XFT-one) and modifies it to display the output of a command instead of a static text message.
 The command is re-run at a fixed interval.

 You probably shouldn't run anything too CPU-intensive or anything that expects user-input with this patch.
 It's very likely that the systetm hangs.

+## Slock - multiple monitors

+[This patch](slock-multi-mon-20201105.diff) is intended to be installed over the [message-patch](http://tools.suckless.org/slock/patches/message/) (official-version, though easily modified to fit the XFT-one) and modifies it such that the message is show in the center of each montior instead of once in the collective center of all monitors.